Dresovense/orange3-textable/docs/doc/widgets/text_files.rst

 The text below the **Send** button indicates the length of the output segmentation in characters, or the reasons why no segmentation is emitted (no input data, encoding issue, etc.).
-In the example, the two segments corresponding to the imported files thus total up to 1'262'145 characters.
-(CHECKER SELON CAPTURE D'ECRAN)
+In the example, the two segments corresponding to the imported files thus total up to 377'430 characters.

 .. _text_files_remote_control_ref: